mapsync/paintsville-advisory2/site/content/post/boil-water-advisory-2.md

 	mso-hansi-font-family:Calibri;
 	mso-hansi-theme-font:minor-latin;}
 </style>
-<!\[endif]-->
+<!\\[endif]-->

 <!--StartFragment-->

-Due to a line break, although no contamination has been confirmed, Paintsville Utilities has voluntarily issued a boil water advisory for the following area: all of Gerald Carr and Toliver Branch in Flag Gap.
+Due to a line break, although no contamination has been confirmed, Paintsville Utilities has voluntarily issued a boil water advisory for the following area: all of Gerald Carr and Toliver Branch in Flat Gap.

 Paintsville Utilities is advising all customers in the affected areas to boil their water before using it for drinking, making ice, cooking, washing dishes, brushing teeth or food preparation, bring all water to a rolling boil let it boil for three minutes, and let it cool before using.
 Boiling kills bacteria and other organisms in the water.